China proper: Modern

 Much of the regions outside of China proper are autonomous regions.

 Today, China proper is a controversial concept in China itself, since the current official paradigm does not contrast the core and the periphery of China.
 There is no single widely used term corresponding to it in the Chinese language.

-The separation of China into a "China proper" dominated by Han people and other states for ethnic minorities such as East Turkestan for the Uyghurs impugns on the legitimacy of China's current territorial borders, which is based on the succession of states principle.
-According to sinologist Colin Mackerras, foreign governments have generally accepted Chinese claims over its ethnic minority areas, because to redefine a country's territory every time it underwent a change of regime would cause endless instability and warfare.
+According to Sinologist Colin Mackerras, foreign governments have generally accepted Chinese claims over its ethnic minority areas, because to redefine a country's territory every time it underwent a change of regime would cause endless instability and warfare.
 Also, he asks, "if the boundaries of the Qing were considered illegitimate, why should it go back to the much smaller Ming in preference to the quite extensive Tang dynasty boundaries?"

 Extent

 The approximate extent of China proper during the late Ming dynasty, the last dynasty of China ruled by the Han people.
-Liaodong Peninsula was still administered as part of China proper before it was conquered by the Manchu.
+Liaodong Peninsula was still administered as part of China proper before it was conquered by the Manchus.